Deaod/VoteSys/README.md

 This setting does not need to be mentioned explicitly.
 Its default value will be used if it is not mentioned.

 Default is `False`.

+#### MinimumMapRepeatDistance

+Specifying this setting allows you to override the server-wide setting on a per-preset basis.
+If not specified and not inherited from other presets, the server-wide setting will be used.

 ### VoteSysMapLists.ini
 ```ini